University Operations – Information Security

 Inadequate physical security and lack of data encryption pose a significant threat to the security of institutional data.
 Storing institutional and other sensitive data on laptop computers or portable storage devices/media significantly increases the potential for data to be fraudulently accessed or misused.
 Similarly, unattended / unsecured workstations create opportunities for IT equipment to be lost or misused and for the data they contain to be compromised.
 To protect against the compromise of institutional data, precautions must be taken to physically secure IT equipment and storage media containing institutional data and to encrypt such data when adequate physical security is impractical.
 Related security requirements are described in appendix A.

 The privacy and confidentiality of all accessible data shall be maintained at all times.
-Individuals who violate this policy may be denied access to institutional information technology systems, networks, and data and may be subject to disciplinary, civil, and/or criminal actions.
-The university may temporarily suspend, block, or restrict access to institutional information technology systems, networks, and/or data at any time when it reasonably appears necessary to do so in order to protect the integrity, security, or availability of these resources or to protect the university from liability.
+Individuals who violate this policy may be denied access to institutional data and IT systems and may be subject to disciplinary, civil, and/or criminal actions.
+The university may temporarily suspend, block, or restrict access to institutional data or IT systems at any time when it reasonably appears necessary to do so in order to protect the integrity, security, or availability of these resources or to protect the university from liability.
 Eastern Washington University will take any and all actions it deems necessary to resolve violations of this policy.

 Appendix A – Data User Responsibilities